cloudinary-training/cld-intro-ruby/README.md

 ## Using ruby/irb (optional)

-We are using irb binding.
-You need version 2.4 or higher of ruby to use this.
-We are using cloudinary.yml for irb binding.
-The yml is used for rails.
-We call out the Development credentials in this binding.

-1. Download your `cloudinary.yml` using this link: https://cloudinary.com/console/cloudinary.yml
-2. Copy the yml file into `scripts/config`
-3. From the `scripts` directory run
+You need version 2.4 or higher of Ruby to use ruby/irb.
+This will allow you to experiment with your own commands interactively.
+Once you have set up the `config.rb`, the `scripts/bin/console.rb` will be able to access your credentials.
+From the `scripts` directory run the following.

 ```bash
 ruby bin/console.rb
 ```
-4. From the irb you can execute single command
-5. Enter `exit` to leave the irb.

 ---